+Maybe you are lucky and have plenty of space to move along with a fairly well-equipped home gym.
+Perhaps you have less space and not that much equipment.
 Regardless of what situation, staying active is essential both for your physical and mental health.
-Here are some easy workouts you can do at home during this time!
+Here are some fun cardio workouts you can do at home.

 Kickboxing is a pretty intense high-intensity cardio workout that requires no equipment and can be done anywhere.